Hi-Media/reST-test/doc/Chap5-RedirectPages.rst

 score						total score assigned to the transaction (main risk indicator).
 --------------------------	-------------------------------------------------------------------------------------------------------------------------------------------------------------------
 fraud						The overall result of risk assessment returned by the Payment Gateway.
-								Value must be a member of the following list.
+							Value must be a member of the following list:

 							  -	pending 	:rules were not checked.
 							  -	accepted	:transaction accepted.
 							  -	blocked		:transaction rejected due to system rules.
 							  -	challenged	:transaction has been marked for review.
 --------------------------	-------------------------------------------------------------------------------------------------------------------------------------------------------------------
 review						The decision made when the overall risk result returns challenged.
 An empty value means no review is required.
-								Value must be a member of the following list.
+							Value must be a member of the following list:

 							  -	Pending 	:a decision to release or cancel the transaction is pending.
 							  -	allowed	 	:the transaction has been released for processing.
 							  -	Denied		:the transaction has been cancelled.
 --------------------------	-------------------------------------------------------------------------------------------------------------------------------------------------------------------
 avscheck				    result of the Address Verification Service (AVS).
 Possible result codes can be found in the appendices
 --------------------------	-------------------------------------------------------------------------------------------------------------------------------------------------------------------